-The Nutrition Services Branch, in cooperation with site principals, operates school breakfast, lunch and snack programs throughout the district.
-The programs are self-supporting and do not require financial support from the District’s general fund.
+The Nutrition Services Branch, in cooperation with site principals, operates school breakfast, lunch, after school snack and at-risk supper programs throughout the district.
+The programs are self-supporting and do not require financial support from the district’s general fund.
 More than 600 nutrition service employees are assigned to the individual sites, including the school at Avalon.
 The Branch office is located at 3333 Airport Way, Long Beach, CA 90806.

-The Nutrition Center houses the production center, a state-of-the-art cook/chill facility, which produces quality products for school meal programs.
+The Nutrition Center houses a state-of-the-art cook/chill facility that produces quality products for school meal programs.
 Additionally, the production center prepares meals for the district’s Child Development and Head Start programs.
-Meals are provided to several locations operated by the Los Angeles County Office of Education, Charter Schools and the City of Long Beach supporting the Summer Parks Programs.
-In addition to the summer parks program, we support a Summer Food Program that allows us to feed children 18 years and younger at selected sites for no charge.
+Meals are provided to the City of Long Beach supporting the After School and Summer Parks Programs.
+In addition to the summer parks program, we support a summer food program that allows us to feed children 18 years and younger at selected sites for no charge.
 Sites are selected based on academic programs offered during the summer.
 The sites must meet specific criteria.

-Offices within the Nutrition Center include the Nutrition Services Director; Nutrition Education and Menu Planning; Purchasing; Lunch Application and Income Verification; Cafeteria Accounting; Cafeteria Operations; Projects and Equipment, Maintenance and Repair; Delivery and Warehousing; and Computer Operations.
+Offices within the Nutrition Center include the Nutrition Services Director; Nutrition Services Purchasing; Cafeteria Accounting; Nutrition Services Projects and Equipment, Maintenance and Repair; Lunch Application and Income Verification; Nutrition Services Delivery and Warehousing and Nutrition Services Computer Operations. .

 In addition to managing program finances, the Branch plans menus; develops specifications for food, supplies, and equipment needed by the programs; purchases food, supplies and equipment to support meal programs; repairs cafeteria equipment; and delivers food, supplies, and equipment to the schools.

-The district participates in the National School Breakfast, Lunch and Snack Programs.
-These programs establish menu and nutrient standards to be met.
-Audits and program reviews are conducted by state and federal agencies to ensure that the standards are met.
+The district participates in the School Nutrition Program for Breakfast, Lunch, and Snack, and the Child and Adult Care Feeding Program (CACFP) for, Breakfast, Lunch, Snack and Supper.
+Audits and program reviews are conducted by state and federal agencies to ensure that established menu standards are met.
 Participating in the program enables the district to offer free or reduced price meals to students from families meeting family size and income levels established by the U.S. Department of Agriculture.

 Menus are planned by a staff of dietitians.
-A nutritional analysis of each menu is required to ensure compliance with regulations established by the State of California and the U.S. Department of Agriculture.
+An analysis of each menu is conducted to ensure compliance with regulations established by the State of California and the U.S. Department of Agriculture.
 Other equally important considerations include acceptability, cost, texture, color, and availability of meal components.
 Feedback from school sites is used to measure student acceptance.
-Breakfast and lunch menus are published in the Food Section of the Long Beach Press-Telegram on Thursday and on a recorded message at (562) 427-7923 extension 400 and on our web page.
-You can refer to Long Beach Unified School District’s website and find Nutrition Services in the alphabetical listing.
+Breakfast and lunch menus are published in the Food Section of the Long Beach Press-Telegram on Thursday, on a recorded message at (562) 427-7923, extension 400 and on our web page.

 Each school day more than 75,000 meals are served throughout the district.
 At elementary schools, students may purchase a complete meal or milk.
-At secondary schools, students have a variety of complete meals to choose from or they may elect to purchase individual products from a broad list of available a la carte food and beverage items.
+At secondary schools, students have a variety of complete meals to choose from or may elect to purchase individual items from a broad list of available a la carte foods and beverages.

 The Nutrition Services Branch strives to support the academic programs of the district.
 We welcome suggestions to enhance our program to better serve you.